bogorman/escalator-starter/README.md

     val packageName = "com.escalatorstarter"
     val appName = "EscalatorStarter"
 ```
-7. run "sbt dbGenerate" and inspect the output.
+7.  run source source_local.sh and then run "sbt dbGenerate" and inspect the output.

 Check here for the database models.
 This is compatible with scala and scalajs so these models can be used in JS.
 ```